confluentinc/examples/ccloud/docs/beginner-cloud.rst

       ccloud kafka topic create demo-topic-1

 #.
-Produce 10 messages to topic ``demo-topic-1`` by completing the following steps:
+Produce 10 messages to topic ``demo-topic-1`` by running the following

-   a.
-Run the following commands:
+   commands:

    .. code-block: bash

          (for i in `seq 1 10`; do echo "${i}" ; done) | \ timeout 10s